Importing required libraries and setting up the workspace

 # ]

-Removing Redundant Information
+Removing Redundant Data

 # Check for duplicated rows in your data